-• Online relationships reporting bullying to an adult) and how to get help. what a stereotype is, and how stereotypes can be unfair, negative or destructive. the importance of permission-seeking and giving in relationships with friends, peers and adults. that people sometimes behave differently online, including by pretending to be someone they are not. that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous. the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them. how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
-All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference how information and data is shared and used online.
-Being safe what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context). about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe. that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact. how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know. how to recognise and report feelings of being unsafe or feeling bad about any adult. how to ask for advice or help for themselves or others, and to keep trying until they are heard, All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference how to report concerns or abuse, and the vocabulary and confidence needed to do so. where to get advice e.g. family, school and/or other sources.
+reporting bullying to an adult) and how to

+get help.

+what a stereotype is, and how stereotypes

+can be unfair, negative or destructive.

+ļ the importance of permission-seeking and

+giving in relationships with friends, peers

+and adults.

+Online that people sometimes behave differently All of these aspects

+relationships online, including by pretending to be are covered in lessons

+someone they are not. within the Puzzles

+that the same principles apply to online

+relationships as to face-to-face Relationships

+relationships, including the importance of Changing Me

+respect for others online including when Celebrating

+we are anonymous.
+Difference

+the rules and principles for keeping safe

+online, how to recognise risks, harmful

+content and contact, and how to report

+them.

+how to critically consider their online

+friendships and sources of information

+ļ including awareness of the risks associated

+ļ with people they have never met.

+ļ how information and data is shared and

+used online.

+Being safe what sorts of boundaries are appropriate All of these aspects

+in friendships with peers and others are covered in lessons

+(including in a digital context). within the Puzzles

+about the concept of privacy and the Dalatianahina

+implications of it for both children and Relationships Character Ma

+adults; including that it is not always right Changing Me

+to keep secrets if they relate to being safe.
+Celebrating Difference

+that each person's body belongs to them, and the differences between appropriate Difference

+and the differences between appropriate

+and inappropriate or unsafe physical, and other, contact.

+how to respond safely and appropriately

+to adults they may encounter (in all

+contexts, including online) whom they do

+not know.

+how to recognise and report feelings of

+being unsafe or feeling bad about any

+adult.

+1 • how to ask for advice or help for

+how to ask for advice or help for themselves or others, and to keep trying

+how to report concerns or abuse, and the vocabulary and confidence needed to do so. where to get advice e.g. family, school and/or other sources.